tutkli/ngx-mode-watcher/README.md

 ### Custom local storage names

-By default, `NgxModeWatcher` will use the following local storage keys to store the mode and theme:
+By default, `ModeWatcher` will use the following local storage keys to store the mode and theme:

 - ngx-mode-watcher-mode
 - ngx-mode-watcher-theme